|Home | MyESC | Site Index|

 Financial aid and scholarships, billing, college bookstore, disabilities services and all other student services.

 The student will critically examine the intention and implementation of correctional policy and practices.
 To do this, the history of corrections will be traversed, taking into consideration the justification and effects of corrections.
-Using the historical development as a way of understanding current ideas, students will be asked to analyze contemporary methods, focusing again upon the justification and its impact upon the offender, future offenders, the Criminal Justice System and society.
-The student will read the assigned texts.
-In addition, there are a number of web sites that are used to illustrate key points and issues.
-One of the texts also comes with a CD-ROM which is intended to be used to intensify the lessons.
-The student will post research articles and books with a short critique and share resources with other students for the final paper.
-Graded discussions will give the opportunity for the student to participate actively and expand upon the information presented in the readings.
-Four brief papers and a position paper on the death penalty are required.
+Using the historical development as a way of understanding current ideas, students will be asked to analyze contemporary methods, focusing again upon the justification and its impact upon the offender, future offenders, the criminal justice system and society.

 Prerequisite skills and knowledge: The student should have an understanding of the structure and functions of the various parts of the criminal justice system and the relationship of federal, state and local criminal-justice agencies, such as might be learned in a course in Introduction to Criminal Justice.
 This can be supported through work within the field of criminal justice, or related civil service fields.
 Introductory study in sociology, psychology and/or human development is desirable but not required.